Swift-Squirrel/Docs/v0/HTTP/Response.md

 ## HTTP header

-Response class has attribute `headers` of type `HTTPHead` which holds all headers for client.
-You can access them with subscript
+Response class has an attribute `headers` of type `HTTPHead` which holds all headers for the client.
+You can access them with subscript.

 ```swift
 response.headers["location"] = "/foo"
 ```
-typoo-safe way
+typo-safe way

 ```swift
 respone.headers[.location] = "/foo"